 $86,024,005

-The movie received numerous nominations, including nods from the Academy Awards, BAFTA, and Golden Globes.
-The plot centers on an aging inventor who creates a humanoid boy and raises him in isolation.
+The movie earned critical acclaim and secured numerous nominations, including honors from the Academy Awards, BAFTA, and Golden Globes.
+Its story follows an elderly inventor who creates a humanoid boy and lovingly raises him in isolation from the world.

-Tragically, the inventor passes away before finishing his creation, leaving Edward with scissor blades instead of hands.
-Alone in his creator's mansion, Edward is eventually discovered by a kindhearted saleswoman who welcomes him into her family.
+Sadly, the inventor dies before finishing his masterpiece, leaving Edward with scissor blades in place of hands.
+Alone in a secluded mansion, Edward's life changes when a kindhearted saleswoman discovers him and brings him into her home.

 AnimationDramaFantasy